PaddleHQ/aws-cloudflare-secgroup/README.md

 The test cases are based on ones taken from Ansible and are licenced under the GPLv3.
 Please see the file COPYING.

+N.B.
+Important BUG:

+This lambda does not properly clean out security groups of extraneous rules.
+It's possible, for example, to leave in the default rule of a newly created security group.
+It is recommended to either start with an empty security group or carefully check all the rules after running.